headspinio/appium-tizen-tv-driver/README.md

 End a session, close the app and make the driver ready for new sessions.

+### Set Value (Send Keys)

+* `POST /session/:sessionId/element/:elementId/value`

+Send keys to an input element.
+Note that the behaviour of this command depends on the `appium:sendKeysStrategy` capability and its value.
+The default value of this capability is `proxy`, and in this mode, calling this command will proxy the command via Chromedriver.

+If you set the value of this capability to `rc`, the text will instead be sent over the remote control protocol implemented by Samsung.
+In this mode, the actual element ID used is immaterial;
+the remote has no knowledge of "elements".
+It merely sends text into the active input field.
+You are responsible for making sure an input field is active and that the keyboard is on screen.
+This command will take care of entering the text and closing the keyboard.
+What happens next is up to your application logic.

 ### `Press Key Code`

 - `POST /session/:sessionId/appium/device/press_keycode`